No Sanctions For Sancho And Bundesliga Players For Floyd Protests - UrduPoint

 "This line will also be taken should further players make demonstrations on racism and the death of Floyd over the course of upcoming matchdays," the DFB added.

-After scoring in Dortmund's win at Paderborn on Sunday, England winger Sancho lifted his shirt to reveal the message "Justice for George Floyd".
-He was booked, but for lifting his shirt over his head rather than for the message.
+After scoring in Dortmund's win at Paderborn on Sunday England winger Sancho lifted his shirt to reveal the message "Justice for George Floyd".

+Floyd's death after a policeman kneeled on his neck for several minutes has sparked eight days of protests in the US cities.

 Hakimi and McKennie expressed similar calls for justice, while Frenchman Thuram, the son of World Cup winner Lilian Thuram, took a knee after scoring for Gladbach in memory of Floyd, echoing similar protests against police brutality started by NFL player Colin Kaepernick in 2016.

-"I welcome the far-sighted decision from the DFB's control body and am very pleased with it," said DFB chief Fritz Keller.

-"The DFB is opposed to all forms of racism, discrimination and violence, and stands for tolerance, openness and diversity." - 'Players merit applause' - On Tuesday, FIFA chief Gianni Infantino said that players demanding justice for Floyd should be applauded.
+On Tuesday, FIFA chief Gianni Infantino said that players demanding justice for Floyd, should be applauded.

 The DFB had launched their investigation into the players' tributes following guidelines from the sport's lawmakers, the International Football Association board.